 Notes: If you wish to download the full text, please contact library(at)wmo.int (Please replace (at) by @).

-Format: Digital, Hard copy (ill., charts, maps)
+Format: Digital (Available online for logged-in users), Hard copy (ill., charts, maps)